 Each of the deliverables in this sequence is intended to be self-contained.
-In this respect a significant portion of what is included here has already been covered in previous iterations of the E-CAM Software Platform set of deliverables 2.
-As well as an overall update of the document, the primary addition in this deliverable is the delivery of our online learning platform including:
+In this respect, the majority of what is included here has already been covered in previous iterations of the E-CAM Software Platform set of deliverables 2.
+As well as an overall update of the document, the primary additions in this deliverable include: